The physics and applications of strongly coupled plasmas levitated in electrodynamic traps

-A late experiment reports on single micron-sized melamine-formaldehyde particles levitated in the sheath of an RF-plasma and exposed to an intense laser beam, while being trapped in optical tweezers \cite{Wieb19}.
-A reversible change in the particles' properties is observed, such as a gain in particle charge where the initial charge restores within minutes.
-Another state-of-the-art experiment reports on a cold-damping scheme used to cool one mode of the CM motion of an optically levitated NP in ultrahigh vacuum ($10^{-8}$ mbar), whose temperature drops off from room temperature down to an extremely low value of 100 $\mu$K \cite{Tebb19}.
+Ref. \cite{Wieb19} reports on single micron-sized melamine-formaldehyde particles levitated in the sheath of a RF-plasma and exposed to an intense laser beam, while trapped in optical tweezers.
+A reversible change in the particles' properties is observed such as a gain in particle charge, where the initial charge restores within minutes.
+A similar experiment reports on a cold-damping scheme used to cool one mode of the CM motion of an optically levitated NP in ultrahigh vacuum ($10^{-8}$ mbar), whose temperature drops off from room temperature down to an extremely low value of 100 $\mu$K \cite{Tebb19}.

-The outcome of laser phase noise heating on resolved sideband cooling, in the context of cooling the CM motion of a levitated NP in a high-finesse cavity is analyzed in Ref. \cite{Meyer19}.
+The outcome of laser phase noise heating on resolved sideband cooling, in the context of cooling the CM motion of a levitated NP in a high-finesse cavity, is analyzed in Ref. \cite{Meyer19}.
 As phase noise heating does not represent a fundamental physical constraint, the paper explores the regime where it becomes the main limitation in Levitodynamics.
-The interest in investigating this regime is motivated given that it represents the main restriction in reaching the motional ground state of levitated mesoscopic objects under conditions of resolved sideband cooling.
+The interest in investigating this regime is highly motivated, given that it represents the main restriction in reaching the motional ground state of levitated mesoscopic objects under conditions of resolved sideband cooling.

-The dynamical backaction effect and the possibility of cooling a levitated nanosphere in the absence of a cavity, or when the nanosphere is trapped outside a cavity and excites a continuum of electromagnetic modes is explored in \cite{Abba19}, where both Stokes and anti-Stokes processes are considered.